raymondclowe/Transcribe-and-Translate-Subtitles/README.md

 - Place it in the `Transcribe_and_Translate_Subtitles` folder.

 ### 📁 Step 4: Place Target Videos in the Media Folder
-- Place the videos you want to transcribe and translate in the following directory:
+- Place the videos you want to transcribe and translate in the following directory.
+The application will process the videos one by one.:
 ```
 Transcribe_and_Translate_Subtitles/Media
 ```
-- The application will process the videos one by one.

 ### 🚀 Step 5: Run the Application
 - Open your preferred terminal (PyCharm, CMD, PowerShell, etc.).